ronsalazar08/POS/README.md

 # POS (Point of Sale System)

-Simple POS system using django
+Simple POS system using Python Django and Vue.js